Does your opt-in landing page suck?

 What’s Good With This Landing Page:

-• They include their name, a picture, and a phone number to help instill confidence to the visitor that they are real people.
+• They include their name, a picture, and a phone number to help instill confidence in the visitor that they are real people.

 The Second Landing page is one that I would consider mediocre, again the desktop version is on the left and the mobile version is on the right: